ssilverman/rdm-schema/README.md

 there is no ambiguity, a message should contain at most one non-fixed-size field, and that field should appear last, serially.

+If a responder wishes for controllers to limit the number of bytes sent, then it should set appropriate values for the `"maxLength"` field for strings and the `"maxLength"` field for bytes.

 ### Constraints and errors

 The schema does not capture every possible error.
 Some errors can only be caught